 To ensure the highest possible quality, production has always been kept at an artisanal level at Champagne Agrapart, with quantities of no more than 5,400 cases produced in any given year.
 Vine age is amongst the oldest in the Côte de Blancs, with many of the Agrapart’s vineyards in excess of sixty years of age, and the average overall age of the vines a healthy thirty-five years of age.
 The estate has also farmed organically for years, but has never really publicized it.
 For Pascal, this is merely the right way to farm for quality, not some marketing fad to promote your wines.
 From these fine old chardonnay vineyards the Agrapart’s produce some of the most refined and complex wines to be found from the Côte de Blancs.

-To really understand Champagne Agrapart, it is important to really understand the quiet force behind this esteemed property, Pascal Agrapart.
+To really understand Champagne Agrapart, it is important to understand the quiet force behind this esteemed property, Pascal Agrapart.
 Pascal looks a bit like the actor, Russel Crowe (perhaps a slightly older version), yet his demeanor is the furthest thing from a famous person.
 He is tall, humble and soft-spoken, but also fiercely talented and wise in the ways of a vigneron.
 While certainly a "man of the earth" who enjoys spending time in the vineyards, Pascal is equally versed in the technical details of the cellar which in crafting Champagne is itself an art.
 And while Agrapart's wines always had a somewhat underground following, in recent years, he has gained an international reputation, and has had to learn to maneuver in the limelight, quietly and humbly, of course.
-Today, he is looked up to and revered by some of the region's rising stars as sort of a professor emeritus of the region who blazed the trail of quality in the region, setting the stage for Champagne's cutting edge scene on the international wine market.
+Today, he is looked up to and revered by some of the region's rising stars as sort of a professor emeritus of the region who blazed the trail of quality, setting the stage for Champagne's cutting edge scene on the international wine market.